amadujalloh3/PROG102-GROUP9-BSEM1201F-FinalProject/README.md

 ##  SDG Alignment

-This project aligns with **UN Sustainable Development Goal 2: Zero Hunger**
+This project aligns with ** Sustainable Development Goal 2: Zero Hunger**
 - Target 2.3: Double agricultural productivity and income of smallholder farmers
-- Target 2.c: Ensure proper functioning of food commodity markets
+- Target 2.c: Ensure proper functioning of food commodity markets( by ensuring the proper functioning of food commodity markets and facilitating timely access to market information to help limit extreme foodprice volatility.
+By empowering smallholder farmers with real time price data, it helps improve agricultural productivity, increases incomes, and promotes sustainable  food production system in sierra leone.

 ##  Key Features